LoyolaChicagoBooks/introcs-csharp/rst/music.rst

 scale (shown above in our earlier explanation) is never written with A# as one of its notes.
 It is written as B-flat.
 It's easy to manage the various cases by consulting the circle of fifths, which gives us guidance on the number of flats/sharps each scale has.

+.. later?
-We'll revisit this topic again later during our discussion of the OOP version.
+    We'll revisit this topic again later
+    during our discussion of the OOP version.

 Lastly, we put this all together.